localstack/docs/content/en/user-guide/aws/opensearch/index.md

 - 2.3
 - 2.5 (**default**)

 LocalStack supports OpenSearch Service via the Community offering, allowing you to use the OpenSearch Service APIs in your local environment to create, manage, and operate the OpenSearch clusters.
-The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_opensearch/), which provides information on the extent of OpenSearch's's integration with LocalStack.
+The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_opensearch/), which provides information on the extent of OpenSearch's integration with LocalStack.

 OpenSearch is closely coupled with the [Elasticsearch Service](../elasticsearch).
 Clusters generated through the OpenSearch Service will be visible within the Elasticsearch Service interface, and vice versa.
 You can select an Elasticsearch version with the `--engine-version` parameter while creating an OpenSearch Service domain.